woocommerce/woocommerce/readme.txt

 * Feature = Added "Top Rated" shortcode

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
+* Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.

 * Tweak - More granular capabilities for admin/shop manager covering products, orders and coupons.
 * Tweak - Added some calculations to the order page when manually entering rows.
 Also added accounting.js for more accurate rounding of floats.